networkx/networkx/doc/source/reference/api_2.0.rst

   Added ``to_pandas_dataframe`` and ``from_pandas_dataframe``

 * [`#1322 <https://github.com/networkx/networkx/pull/1322>`_]
-  Added the Hopcroft-Karp algorithm for finding a maximum cardinality matching in bipartite graphs.
+  Added the Hopcroft--Karp algorithm for finding a maximum cardinality matching in bipartite graphs.

 * [`#1336 <https://github.com/networkx/networkx/pull/1336>`_]